Klaexis/Springboot-Helpdesk/Test Run.md

 {

-&nbsp; "remark": "This ticket is now in review"
+  "remark": "This ticket is now in review"

 }